 Native species dominate the LLRS, particularly in the overstory, with cottonwood, coyote willow, and Goodding's willow present in the forest canopy.
 In the monitoring area, these species naturally re-established, indicating that a sufficient seed source was available on site.
 These species continue to regenerate, as is represented by shrub cover in the understory layer.
 Saltcedar and Russian olive are also re-establishing at the site.
 Saltcedar appears to be outcompeted by native willows and cottonwood which is a very positive outcome considering that saltcedar dominated the site when it was cleared, meaning there was an abundant seed source and resprouting potential for this species.
-The total percent cover of saltcedar after 13 years of monitoring was 0.6 percent in the understory (an indicator of the rate of regeneration) and 6.8 percent in the overstory, which is very low compared to other areas adjacent to the site.
-Evidence of Diorhabda spp. was detected in and around the LLRS in 2014 (Figure 27).
-This beetle was released at several sites across the Southwest as a biological control for saltcedar and is spreading into areas beyond its predicted extent, including the Middle Rio Grande.
+The total percent cover of saltcedar after 14 years of monitoring was 0.8 percent in the understory (an indicator of the rate of regeneration) and 8.6 percent in the overstory, which is relatively low compared to other areas adjacent to the site.
+Evidence of Diorhabda spp. was detected in and around the LLRS in 2014 (Figure 27) and was apparent in photographs from photo stations 6 through 10 in 2016 (Appendix I).
+This beetle was released in 2001 at several sites across the Southwest as a biological control for saltcedar and is spreading into areas beyond its predicted range, including the Middle Rio Grande.
 The effects from Diorhabda could potentially reduce saltcedar, an outcome that monitoring would detect.
-Saltcedar that fell within the vegetation transects did not show signs of beetle forage in 2014 or 2015.
-Russian olive, another introduced species, has been gradually increasing in cover over time and now composes 13.6 percent of overstory cover.
+Saltcedar that fell within the vegetation transects did not show signs of beetle forage from 2014 to 2016.
+Russian olive, another introduced species, has been gradually increasing in cover over time and now composes 14.7 percent of overstory cover.